spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 product are flagged as DO_NOT_USE, then the pixel will be flagged as DO_NOT_USE in the "rate" product.

-For a given pixel, if all groups in an integration are flagged as SATURATED, then that pixel will be flagged as SATURATED and DO_NOT_USE in the corresponding integration in the "rateints" product.
-This is different from the above case in that this is only for all groups flagged as SATURATED, not for some combination of DO_NOT_USE and SATURATED.
-Further, only if all integrations in the "rateints" product are flagged as SATURATED, then the pixel will be flagged as SATURATED and DO_NOT_USE in the "rate" product.
+For a given pixel, if any groups in an integration are flagged as SATURATED, then that pixel will be flagged as SATURATED in the corresponding integration in the "rateints" product.
+Furthermore, if any integration in the "rateints" product is flagged as SATURATED, then the pixel will be flagged as SATURATED in the "rate" product.

 For a given pixel, if any group in an integration is flagged as JUMP_DET, then that pixel will be flagged as JUMP_DET in the corresponding integration in the